-Figure 4.
-3D buildings with real textures in the outdoor environment Spatial analysis is an extremely important aspect in GIS as it allows users to conduct analyses on available data and assists them in making better decisions based on the findings.
+Figure 3: 3D buildings with real textures in the outdoor environment

+Spatial analysis is an extremely important aspect in GIS as it allows users to conduct analyses on available data and assists them in making better decisions based on the findings.
 This functionality is a huge advantage as it makes the GIS applications more valuable and useful.
 The engine offers some great functionality that commonly used in computer games and can be utilized as part of the 3D spatial analysis tools in this navigation system.

-3D Network Analysis: As mentioned in previous sections, the network analysis in this research is used to determine the shortest path from point A to point B based on the available paths.
+As mentioned before, the network analysis in this research is used to determine the shortest path from point A to point B based on the available paths.
 Users can select their destination and the system will determine the shortest path from the network.
 The path network is a combination of static and dynamic nodes.
 Static nodes represent the permanent paths existed in the real world and unlikely to change in the future unless there are no other ways meanwhile dynamic nodes marks the temporary paths that only available for a short period of time.
 With the dynamic nodes, users can add or delete nodes to create or update new paths in case there are changes occur in the real world.
 If the determined shortest path is somehow blocked or inaccessible, the algorithm will find another route to reach the destination.
-The shortest path will be marked with navigational markers (arrows, lines) to guide users to their selected destination as shown in the Figure 5.
+The shortest path will be marked with navigational markers (arrows, lines) to guide users to their selected destination as shown in the Figure 4.

-Figure 5.
-The system navigates users along the shortest path Database Integration: Since data is a very important element in GIS-related application, database plays a crucial role in storing and managing those data.
+Figure 4: The system navigates users along the shortest path

+Since data is a very important element in GIS-related application, database plays a crucial role in storing and managing those data.
 The attributes database is then linked with its spatial objects (3D buildings).
 All stored data can be edited, added or deleted during the runtime.
 The database is developed using proper DBMS software so that users can manage (add, edit or delete) the stored data externally (using the DBMS itself) and easier to convert the database from or to other database format.

-This database plays an important role for 3D spatial query that will be discussed in the next section.
-3D Spatial Query: Spatial query on 2D environment is a common function in most GIS software.
+Spatial query on 2D environment is a common function in most GIS software.
 Since database can be incorporated with this program, it is possible for users to generate spatial query on a 3D objects in the 3D world.
 The engine's ability to select 3D object via Point-and-shoot (clicking on the object) technique allow users to retrieve information related to the 3D buildings by clicking on the buildings.
 The information displayed is retrieved directly from the attributes database as mentioned in the previous section.
 Users can add, edit or delete the information during runtime or using the DBMS itself.

-Figure 6 shows selected building (i.e. the forefront building) and its information is shown on the screen.
+Figure 5 shows selected building (i.e. the forefront building) and its information is shown on the screen.